 What we liked

-- The adjustable inserts let you dial in support instead of settling for one fixed feel.
+- The adjustable inserts let testers dial in support instead of accepting one fixed cushion feel.

 - The hidden recline design keeps the sofa from looking like traditional power seating.